Nurse Aide Training Programs in Rhode Island

 Selecting a nursing assistant training program should not be a very difficult task.
 The most important requirement is state-approval.
 What exactly is meant by the terms state-approved curriculum?
 Each nurse aide training program offered in Rhode Island must have a predetermined number of instructional hours, and must adhere to certain approved standards required by the Rhode Island Health Department.
 A CNA training course must operate under the guidance of a program coordinator who is responsible for managing the classroom and practical curriculum.

 The role of a CNA program coordinator is usually assigned to a registered nurse who has the knowledge and experience of teaching and caring for clients in long-term care facilities.
 A nurse aide course may also provide its students with qualified instructors not only from the nursing field but from other health-related occupations.
 Instructors must have teaching experience along with supervising skills and may include dietitians, pharmacists, as well as physical and respiratory therapists.
-The annual salary earned by a certified nursing assistant in Providence, Rhode Island is approximately $28,000.
+The annual wage earned by a certified nursing assistant in Providence, Rhode Island is approximately $28,000.

 Nurse Aide Classes in Rhode Island